 ASH: I enjoy Masaaki Yuasa’s anime, but haven’t actually watched Ride Your Wave yet.
 Even so, I’m curious about the novelization.

-MELINDA: I have watched it, and I’m absolutely interested in a novelization!
+MJ: I have watched it, and I’m absolutely interested in a novelization!

 SEAN: Airship also has the print debut of Trapped in a Dating Sim: The World of Otome Games Is Tough for Mobs.